Business Loans

 Preserve capital

 Take any measures you can to conserve capital and save money.
-This could include refinancing your business debt, simplifying or altering your business model, or making a complete pivot if necessary.
-Diversifying your sources of revenue can provide extra insurance for your business, as long as you efficiently manage your operations.
+This could include refinancing your business debt, simplifying or altering your business model or making a complete pivot if necessary.
+Diversifying your revenue sources can provide extra protection for your business as long as you efficiently manage your operations.

 Establish financing ahead of time

-It’s wise to establish finance options for your business while you’re in good shape and learn how to get a business loan before you need funding.
+It’s wise to establish financial options for your business while you’re in good shape.
+This includes learning how to get a business loan before you need funding.
 Opening a flexible business line of credit can give you access to cash on an as-needed basis if your business struggles in the future.
-Try to lock in one with a reasonable interest rate and only use what you need.
+Try to lock in one with a reasonable interest rate, and only use what you need.